 An Advance Care Directive records your specific preferences for future health care.
 This includes treatments you would accept or refuse if you had a life-threatening illness or injury.
 An Advance Care Directive will only be used if you do not have capacity to make decisions for yourself or to communicate your preferences.

 To make an Advance Care Directive, we recommend using the Advance Care Directive for adults form.
 The following guide Instructions for completing the Advance care directive for adults can also help you complete the form.

-If you need someone's help to complete and sign the document for you, due to a physical disability affecting writing and signing, use the Advance Care Directive for adults for someone signing on your behalf form.
+If you need someone’s help to complete and sign the document for you, due to a physical disability affecting writing and signing, use the Advance Care Directive for adults for someone signing on your behalf form.

 The forms have specific instructions for completion that need to be followed.
 They need to be witnessed by a medical practitioner and another adult.